bazelbuild/bazel/site/en/contribute/guide.md

 ## Contribute code {:#contribute-code}

+Bazel is a large project and making a change to the Bazel source code can be difficult.

 You can contribute to the Bazel ecosystem by:

    - Helping rules maintainers by contributing pull requests.